 We have a Severance Plan in which all of our executive officers participate, other than those executive officers from time to time who may be party to an employment agreement with the company that provides for severance pay.
-All of our named executive officers for 2016, other than Mr. Ferguson, participate in the Severance Plan.
+All of our named executive officers for 2018 (except Mr. Frese) participate in the Severance Plan.
 Participants in the Severance Plan (which we refer to as "Covered Employees" within this "Severance Plan" section) will not be eligible to participate in any other severance plan sponsored by us.
-Our CEO is designated as a "Tier I" participant, and all of our other current executive officers (including all of our named executive officers for 2016) are presently designated as "Tier II" participants under the Severance Plan.
-Covered Employees are eligible to receive under the Severance Plan

-(i) severance benefits upon a "Qualifying Termination" (which we describe below), including enhanced benefits for a Qualifying Termination that occurs within a window period surrounding a "Change in Control" (as defined in the Severance Plan) of the company, and (ii) accelerated and continued vesting in respect of equity awards held by them if they remain employed with us on the date of a change in control of the company, all subject to effective release of claims against the company, compliance with restrictive conditions, and certain other conditions.
+Our CEO is designated as a "Tier I" participant, and all of our other current named executive officers (except Mr. Frese) are presently designated as "Tier II" participants under the Severance Plan.
+Covered Employees are eligible to receive under the Severance Plan (i) severance benefits upon a "Qualifying Termination" (which we describe below), including enhanced benefits for a Qualifying Termination that occurs within a window period surrounding a "Change in Control" (as defined in the Severance Plan) of the company, and (ii) accelerated and continued vesting in respect of equity awards held by them if they remain employed with us on the date of a change in control of the company, all subject to effective release of claims against the company, compliance with restrictive conditions, and certain other conditions.